katiee374/pset-1/README.md

 ## Part 4: Charting Your Adventure Game
 In this task, we'd like you to draw a map of your adventure game.
-According to whatever theme you've chosen, chart a map (on paper!) that contains 4-6 locations (rooms, landmarks, etc.), and paths between them.
-Include a compass rose (N-S-E-W) to give your map some direction.
-It doesn't need to be artistic, but you will repeatedly refer back to this map throughout the semester.
-You're welcome to change it later in the semester as well.
-Add lists of objects (treasure chests, keys, snakes, etc.) that will be in each place.
+According to whatever theme you've chosen, chart a map (on paper!) of your game's world.
+Include the following elements:
+ * At least 4 rooms, with one room that is initially locked.
+ * At least one treasure chest per room, with the key to the locked room inside one of them, as well as at least two treasures (some food, some other treasures) per chest.
+ * At least 3 animals, in various rooms, with various values for the damage they can do.
+ * Designate one room as the starting location, and number your rooms starting from zero.
+Feel free to be as artistic (or not) as you'd like, and you can include any extra elements that you'd like.
 When you're finished, take a picture of your map and upload a .png or .jpeg file to this repository.